progmik/Playnite/doc/tutorials/themes/usingBlend.md

 <Image Source="{ThemeFile 'Images/applogo.png'}" />
 ```

-### Design view just doesn't work
+### Design view is not working

-This happens if theme is not opened from correct directory.
-As mentioned above, theme's .sln file must be opened from the directory that Toolbox created it in.
-Moving to a different directory will cause issues!
+This happens if the theme is opened from an incorrect directory.
+As mentioned above, the theme's .sln file must be opened from the directory where Toolbox created it.
+Moving it to a different directory will cause issues!

 Testing changes
 ---------------------

-To test theme in Playnite itself, just start Playnite and change theme selection in the application settings.
+To test a theme in Playnite, just start the application and change the prefered theme in the application settings.
 No additional steps should be needed for Playnite to load the theme.

 Packaging theme for distribution
 ---------------------

-See [Distribution and Updates](distributionAndUpdates.md) page for more details.
+See the [Distribution and Updates](distributionAndUpdates.md) page for more details.

 > [!WARNING]
-> Please pay special attention to section about updating themes to make sure your custom theme always works with the latest Playnite version.
+> Please pay special attention to the section about updating themes, to make sure your custom theme always works with the latest Playnite version.